kubernetes-sigs/kueue/site/content/en/docs/tasks/run/jobsets.md

 ### b.
 MultiKueue

-If the JobSet is submitted to a queue using [MultiKueue](/docs/concepts/multikueue) one additional label needs to be specified.
+If the JobSet is submitted to a queue using [MultiKueue](/docs/concepts/multikueue) its `spec.managedBy` field needs to be set to `kueue.x-k8s.io/multikueue`.

 ```yaml
     alpha.jobset.sigs.k8s.io/managed-by: kueue